-"As a former collegiate athlete, fitness professional, and current Team USA 2020 Olympics sports performance coach, I have had my fair share of injuries.
+"As a former collegiate athlete, fitness professional, and current Team USA Certified Trainer, I have had my fair share of injuries.

 The last thing I could have imagined was going through a third ACL surgery, but that is exactly what happened earlier this year.
 In May of 2018 I was scheduled for a complete ACL replacement surgery.
 I had about 6 weeks to physically and most importantly, mentally prepare for my comeback.